larissaspaulino/larissaspaulino/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m in a 1-year bootcamp, I studied react and now I'm currently learning node.js.
+:books: I’m in a 1-year bootcamp, I studied react and now I'm currently learning node.js, typescript and SQL.

 :outbox_tray: 2022 Goals: study back-end (python and node.js) and work as a Software Engineer.